sg3des/autoroute/README.md

 		Json interface{}
 	}

-AutoRoute can automate parse json requests: if request contains in field *"Content-Type"* of header - *"application/json"* - trying parse body of request to your controller struct by condition: if in struct exists field with name *"Json"* - json parsed to it, else to the controller itself.
+AutoRoute can automate parse json requests where header field *"Content-Type"* contains *"application/json"* - trying parse body to your controller struct by condition: if in struct exists field with name *"Json"* - json parsed to it, else to the controller itself.

 example of controller for standard struct: